 Where do you see your business in 12 months?

 Expansion and growth are two things we’re always pushing for.
 Although we have already come a long way since our launch in 2012, there’s a lot of growth left to do for Flubit.com.
-We plan to use some of the new financing to continue to build out new technologies and improve our products and services for customers.
+We plan to use some of the new financings to continue to build out new technologies and improve our products and services for customers.

 We’ve recently launched our new Instant Offer feature which gives existing users the chance to get their offer back quicker than normal.
-Through this new innovation our users can now get offers back within 30 seconds rather than waiting a few hours.
+Through this innovation, our users can now get offers back within 30 seconds rather than having to wait a few hours.

 If you believe you have a great business idea, have done your research and have a credible business plan, go for it.
 But make sure you have people you can turn to for solid advice and ensure you are working with people who share your vision and you can trust implicitly.
 It could be one of the best moves you ever make and even if it fails you’ll probably regret not doing it more than giving it a go and not succeeding.
 Oh, and get thick skinned quick.

 Editor’s note: Flubit recently raised and has launched a contender in the marketplace space, exciting times!
 (1 April 2017)